bcgov/cas-ciip-portal/documentation/developer-guide.md

 the change hash currently deployed via watchman trigger to the local database and `server.pid` records the process id of the node app server run via watchman.

+To easily monitor all of the log files, you can use a program such as [multitail].
+For instance, if you want to output all of the `sdtdout` files in your terminal, split into two columns, you can do the following:
+`$ multitail -f -s 2 *.stdout.log`

 Running `make unwatch` will stop both the node app server and the asdf-managed local postgres server.